 I plan to do some power draw measurements in the near future.

-The Coolermaster case is high-quality (although I am having some problems with the front-most USB ports so there might be a fault there).
+The Coolermaster case is high-quality.
 It's much bigger than I'd like, but is the smallest case I could find at the time.
 It's about the same size as a HP Microserver (which I was continually recommended when I re-specced this machine) and there's at least growing room.
-I'd prefer something about the size of the ChenBro ES32067.
+I'd prefer something about the size of the ChenBro ES32068.

 I don't use RAID (which is not backup).